THCa Flower vs Concentrates: What’s the Difference?

 Absolutely.
 Many people top their bowls or joints with a bit of crumble or wax to boost flavor and performance.

-Both THCa flower and concentrates are powerful, compliant hemp options that deliver different experiences.
+Both THCa flower and concentrates are powerful, compliant cannabis products which deliver different experiences.
 Flower gives you a traditional, full-spectrum feel.
 Concentrates offer clean, powerful dabs in a range of textures.

 There’s no wrong answer — only what fits your style.